 Recognize that decisions about personal belongings are often more challenging than decisions about the titled property.
 Assuming such decisions are unimportant or trivial can lead to misunderstandings and conflicts.

 2. Recognize that inheritance decisions can have powerful consequences – emotional as well as economic.
 Decisions about personal property involve dealing with emotional and potential financial value connected to objects accumulated over a lifetime and across generations of family members.

 3. Plan ahead.
 When decisions are made prior to death, the decisions can reflect the owner’s wishes, and special memories and stories may be shared.
 Planning ahead versus waiting until a crisis or death offers more choices and a chance for thoughtful communication.

-5. Remember that different perceptions of what’s “fair” are normal and should be expected.
+5. Remember that different perception of what’s “fair” is normal and should be expected.
 Those involved need to uncover the unwritten rules and assumptions about fairness that exist among family members.

 6. Consider all options.
 Being fair does not always mean being equal.
 In fact, dividing personal property equally is sometimes impossible.

 7. Ask family members for input.
 Individuals who have input and agree on how decisions are made are more likely to feel the outcomes of those decisions are fair.

 8. Discuss what those involved want to accomplish.
 This will help reduce mistaken assumptions, misunderstood intentions, and makes choosing distribution options easier.

 9. Ask others to identify items that have special meaning to them.
 This will help minimize inaccurate assumptions about who should get what.
 Not everyone will find the same items meaningful.

 10. Put wishes in writing.
 By creating a separate listing mentioned in a will, for example, you will reduce the dilemmas and decisions for estate executors and surviving family members.